ebanisadr/EdgeDeflector/README.md

 ## Will searches inside Cortana still use Bing?

 Yes.
 EdgeDeflector doesn’t interfere with either Cortana or the Windows shell in any way.
-All that EdgeDeflector does is intercept links as you open them in order to rewrite them to open with your preferred web browser.

 ## “Intercepting links” sounds like it would affect my privacy?